rumors/handbook/employees/operations/communication.md

 ## Call-free Wednesdays

-We observe call-free Wednesdays, which means that we keep Wednesdays free of client calls, video chats, and client meetings in the studio.
-We try to avoid internal meetings, too.
+We observe call-free Wednesdays, which means that we keep Wednesdays free of client calls, video chats, and meetings in the studio.
 That leaves us with a full midweek day for heads-down work.

 ## Rumors Fridays

-Fridays are our “investment time,” a concept borrowed from [Thoughtbot](https://thoughtbot.com/).
-We set aside at least half a day every Friday for professional development, studio operations, planning, and culture, internal projects, and community participation.
-This could be anything from learning a new skill to attending a talk to planning a studio website redesign.
+The first Friday of every month is “investment time,” a concept borrowed from [Thoughtbot](https://thoughtbot.com/).
+We set aside at least half this day for professional development, studio operations, planning, and culture, internal projects, field trips, and community participation.
 We meet quarterly on a Rumors Friday to discuss progress toward internal projects and goals.

 ## Weekly status